 Gameplay is simple in theory: The objective is to place a large ball into the opponent's goal area.
-In practice, the combination of skills, tactics and techniques used to accomplish this objective bring a great deal of depth to the game.
-To make accomplishing your objective more interesting, all CarBall vehicles are capable of various acrobatics and of using various power-ups that enhance your car's abilities, all described below.
+In practise, the combination of skills, tactics and techniques used to accomplish this objective bring a great deal of depth to the game.
+To make accomplishing your objective more interesting, all Carball vehicles are capable of various acrobatics and of using various power-ups that enhance your car's abilities, all described below.

-At the beginning of a CarBall match two teams, the red team and the blue team, spawn, already in vehicles.
+At the beginning of a Carball match two teams, the red team and the blue team, spawn, already in vehicles.
 A large ball also spawns, typically above the centre of the playing field.
 The two teams then attempt to knock the ball into the goal area owned by the opposing team.

 Semi-organized chaos now ensues as the two teams run into each other and their teammates and the ball seemingly bounces in every direction except the one you were hoping it would.

 As your first game progresses, you will see the other players jumping into the air and performing all kinds of amazing feats knocking the ball in every way, making the game very "three-dimensional".

 All Carball vehicles can perform various acrobatics.
 Your car can jump, flip into the air, do wheelies, and point its nose up or down.
 Combining these abilities can achieve amazing, high-flying, results.
 Please see the Vehicle Acrobatics section for more information.

 Your vehicle can add to its abilities by driving over special items lying around the playing field.
 These items are called "power-ups".
 Your car can hold up to a maximum of three Power-Ups at any one time.
 Please see the Power-Ups Section below for more information.